 Cost of Living in Bali Summary

-Before we delve into the nuts and bolts of moving to Bali, I think it’s imperative that we take a close look at the costs of living in Bali.
-I mean, you need to know if you can afford to base yourself here before you spend time planning your move.
+Before we delve into the nuts and bolts of moving to Bali, it’s important that we take a close look at the costs of living.
+I mean, you need to work out if you can afford it before you start planning your move.

-Of course, it goes without saying that the costs of living in Bali can and will vary depending on an endless set of variables.
-I know some people who can live here for $500 per month, whereas others spend $3000!
+It goes without saying that the costs of living in Bali can, and will, vary depending on an endless set of variables.
+I know some people who live here for $500 per month, whereas others spend $3000!
 Exchange rates can be unpredictable, I recommend waiting till mid-week to change money is your best be, as weekends often have lower rates.

-The data we are presenting here has been compiled by a considerable survey of expats and travellers who spent time residing in Bali.
+The data below has been compiled by a considerable survey of expats and travellers who have spent time residing in Bali.
 Your monthly budget may look a little something like this, including your major four estimated monthly costs (accommodation, food, transport and activities).

 |Rent (Private Room Vs Luxury Villa)